Do You Have a Business? Divorce Options From Portland Family Lawyer Susan Schultz

 Sell the Business to a Third Party

 When the above-mentioned models don’t work or fit with your circumstances, a third option is to outright sell the business and its interests to a third party.
 This is perhaps the best way for both spouses to move on and gain some money for a clean start.
 However, keep in mind that selling a business can take time, and it’s generally advised to not quickly sell the business with the first offer you receive; additionally, if you and your spouse disagree on the value of the business, trying to sell the business could ignite further conflict.

-Call the Schultz Family Law Firm in Portland Today!
+Call the Schultz Family Law Firm in Greater Portland Today!

-Divorcing when a business is involved can be a long-winded, complex affair with a lot at stake.
-Fortunately, by contacting Portland ME family law attorney Susan Schultz of the Schultz Family Law firm, you can acquire a knowledge, compassionate attorney with a successful record of helping individuals like you.
+Divorcing when a business is involved can be a long, expensive, and complex affair with a lot at stake.
+Fortunately, by contacting Greater Portland ME family law attorney Susan Schultz McEvoy of the Schultz Family Law firm, you can acquire a knowledge, compassionate attorney with a successful record of helping individuals like you.